 Zero, zilch, zip, nada!

-Because there are just way too many red flags all pointing to the fact that Tap2Earn is a scam you should definitely stay away from.
+Because there are way too many red flags pointing to the fact Tap2Earn is a scam you should stay away from.

-I hope after seeing these, I will have done enough to convince you to avoid this site and anyone promoting it as signing up will only lead you down a road of frustration, wasted time and bitter disappointment.
+I hope after pointing these out I will have done enough to convince you to avoid this site and anyone promoting it as signing up will only lead you down a road of frustration, wasted time and bitter disappointment.

 1. 100% Fake Payment Proof

 Head on over to the Tap2Earn payment proofs page and you're presented with deliberately misleading information.

 They claim to have paid out a staggering $158,670,000 to 730,000+ members since they launched.
 To prove it they show dozens of screenshots from happy members claiming to have been paid.